 Medications are generally not effective in the treatment of sleep apnea.
-Oxygen administration may safely benefit certain patients, but does not eliminate sleep apnea or prevent daytime sleepiness; therefore, the role of oxygen in the treatment of sleep apnea is controversial and it is difficult to predict which patient will respond well.
+Oxygen administration may safely benefit certain patients, but does not eliminate sleep apnea or prevent daytime sleepiness; therefore, the role of oxygen in the treatment of sleep apnea is controversial and it is difficult to predict which patients will respond well.
 It is important that the effectiveness of the selected treatment be verified.
 This is usually accomplished by polysomnography.

-At Sleep apnea Dentists of New England, we specialize in the treatment of sleep apnea utilizing custom oral appliances.
+At Sleep Apnea Dentists of New England, we specialize in the treatment of sleep apnea utilizing custom oral appliances.